CHTC/templates-GPUs/vllm_batch_inference/README.md

     Depending on your use case, you may need to tune your model settings in `vllm`, such as `max_tokens`, `max_model_len`, and `batch_size`.
 Refer to the [vllm debugging tips](https://docs.vllm.ai/en/stable/getting_started/debugging.html) for more details.

+6. **Does this example support tensor parallelism for large models that don't fit on a single GPU?**
+    Yes.
+This example supports [vLLM's tensor parallelism](https://docs.vllm.ai/en/latest/serving/distributed_serving.html) out of the box.
+If you request multiple GPUs, the model will automatically be distributed across them.
+However, note that CHTC jobs may take longer to start if you request more GPUs.
+Whenever possible, try to fit the model on a single GPU (e.g., by using a distilled or quantized model).

 ## About the Author